Moco Museum: Contemporary art in Amsterdam

 Created by gallery owners Lionel and Kim Logchies, Moco is a private museum.
 As far as I can tell, it has no collection of its own.
 Instead, the owners will borrow the artworks for exhibits using the contacts they’ve built up as gallery owners.

-At the moment, the Moco Museum has two exhibitions going on: one showing works by the famous graffiti artist, Banksy, and one with works by surrealist Salvador Dalí.
+When I visited, the Moco Museum had two exhibitions going on: one showing works by the famous graffiti artist, Banksy, and one with works by surrealist Salvador Dalí.

 The Banksy exhibition “Laugh Now” is contradictory by nature.
 After all, while Banksy has done traditional works of art for hanging inside on a wall, his fame comes from his powerful, often political, graffiti.
-By definition, graffiti appears on outside walls, on buildings and bridges.
+By definition, graffiti appears on outside walls, on buildings and bridges: public spaces.
 (Banksy, by the way, is a pseudonym.
 As a graffiti artist, he guards his anonymity.)

 So how can you exhibit it indoors?
 Some of the works seem to have been physically cut from a wall, judging by the thickness of the surface.
 Others were originally painted onto, for example, wooden doors, so they could simply be removed.